mendix/docs/content/en/docs/refguide/mobile/building-efficient-mobile-apps/offlinefirst-data/synchronization.md

 In these cases, synchronization fails.
 When it fails due to a connection error the client can retry.
 If it fails for other reasons, such as broken file content, the root cause must be fixed.

 {{% alert color="info" %}}
-In Mendix Studio Pro v9.17 and above, the client handles file download errors gracefully.
+In Mendix Studio Pro, the client handles file download errors gracefully.
 Specifically, this means two things.

 Firstly, when a connection error occurs while downloading a file, the synchronization fails.
 The nanoflow or end-user can retry later when the connection is stable.